 Humidity: the relative humidity about 6 feet above the roof.

 Wind Speed: the wind speed about 25' above the roof of the Eyring Science Center.
-Note that wind from the southeast and from the northwest may be modified by the presence of the Widtsoe Building and the Kimball Tower respectively (both buildings are higher than our wind instruments).
+Note that wind from the northwest may be modified by the presence of the Kimball Tower (it is higher than our wind instruments).

 Solar Irradiance: the rate at which energy is deposited by the sun shining on a horizontal surface.
 This value varies due to both sky conditions (clouds, haze, etc.) and to the angle of the sun with respect to the horizontal surface.

 Rainfall: both the current daily value (amount that has fallen since the previous midnight) and the monthly value (amount that has fallen since midnight on the first day of the current month) are available on the monitor screen.
 History graphs will generally only show the daily amount.
-Note that this rainfall gauge is not heated so snowfall will generally be registered slowly as the snow in the catch bucket melts naturally and is counted.
+Note that this rainfall gauge is heated, which will melt snowafll more rapidly.
+But there is usually a delay between the snow falling and the amount of precipitation registering.

 Return to Weather Home Page.